-Wajong and Work
+Wajong and work

 What does it mean to receive a Wajong benefit?
-In this episode, we dive deeper into the topic.
+In this podcast, we take a closer look.

-What does having a Wajong benefit actually entail?
-What does ‘no earning capacity’ mean?
-And more importantly: what opportunities are there for both employers and employees within this scheme?
+What does it mean to receive a Wajong benefit?
+What does ‘no work capacity’ actually entail?
+And more importantly: what opportunities exist for both employers and employees within this scheme?

 Why listen?

-– Ivan Andhyiswara, Occupational and Insurance Physician at Capability
+Ivan Andhyiswara, Occupational and Insurance Physician at Capability

 Get the latest insights